frankshearar/Home/Enable-repeatable-package-restore-using-lock-file.md

 * Author(s): [Anand Gaurav](https://github.com/anangaur) ([@adgrv](https://twitter.com/adgrv))

 ## Context
+This feature will enable repeatable package restores (thereby aiding repeatable builds) for your projects, solutions (or repos) irrespective of when and where you invoke the restore command.
+If the package graph changes, NuGet will let you know about it so that you take corrective steps.

+Today, NuGet operates on per project level i.e. you can add/remove/update/restore packages for a project.
+However, there has been a requirement to enable package management at a solution (or a repo) level.
+The following specs cover more details on the proposal (State: Incubation):
 * Spec: [[Centrally managing NuGet packages]] - summarizes the requirements around managing packages at a solution or repo level
 * Spec: [[Centrally managing NuGet package versions]] - detailed specification for managing packages at a solution or a repo level.

+In the context of enabling repeatable package restores using a lock file, the proposal is to generate lock files at different levels depending on the way packages as managed:
+* If the packages are managed at a project level (current situation), then the lock files will be generated at per project level.
+* If the packages are managed at a solution/repo level (future - proposal: [[Centrally managing NuGet packages]]), then the lock file will be managed at the same level at which the packages are managed.

 ## Requirements
 Developers would like to have repeatable builds (restores) across time and space